-Notes to the Financial Statements Years ended September 30, 2020 and 2019
+Notes to the Financial Statements Years ended September 30, 2022 and 2021

-Section 32 of LHWCA, revenue is recognized at the time benefits are paid.
+The Fund's primary source of revenue is annual assessments levied on insurance carriers and self-insured employers.
+Assessments are recognized as non-exchange revenue when due.
+In the case of amounts received by the Fund from defaulted carriers which are being held as security by authority of Section 32 of LHWCA, revenue is recognized at the time benefits are paid.
 In FY 2018, OWCP began presenting revenue related to defaulted carriers as a separate line item on the Statement of Changes in Net Position instead of including it with the assessment revenue.
 The Fund also receives interest on Fund investments and on federal Funds in the possession of non-federal entities.
 The Fund also receives revenue from fines and penalties assessed in accordance with various sections of LHWCA.

-Other Conforming Changes (i)
+(j) Other Conforming Changes

-In accordance with the requirements of OMB Circular A-136, in FY 2020 Longshore made other conforming changes to the financial statements and notes as described below:
+In accordance with the requirements of OMB Circular A-136, Longshore made other no conforming changes to the financial statements for FY 2022.